 The line from the patent that tells us what the patent is about and tells us that this is aimed at determining “a device located in a merchant store without knowledge of the store’s topography.”

 I felt like the patent might go a little too far when I read this line from it:

 Location data from a mobile device can be used for numerous applications.
 Many applications use the location data for locating friends, playing games, and assisting a user with directions, for example.
 The location data can also be used to alert a user when the user and the user’s device are in the vicinity of a point of interest.

 That seemed like it was in the patent only to try to make people reading it comfortable with location-based services.
 It then went on to tell us that the locations of beacons are placed at a “known point of interest” concerning things like new product displays.

 As the Verge Story noted, the information could be sent to a person’s phone through Google Maps in response to their device triggering a beacon located in their store.
 The story seems to make an issue of pointing out that the person receiving a notice from Google Maps hasn’t signed up or installed an app from the particular store they are visiting.

 The patent application provides details on the use of beacons within different points in a merchant’s store to transmit data to a device in response to connecting with those beacons.

-The patent itself is aimed at helping Google to understand what the inside of the store might look like, to help map out people’s locations within a store.
+The local search patent itself is aimed at helping Google to understand what the inside of the store might look like, to help map out people’s locations within a store.
 The patent does tell us that users may be given an opportunity to opt out of personally identifiable information being collected about them.
 The system could also be set up so that no personally identiable information is collected about them, and their geographic location might be gneeralized when location information is obtained about them.